dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https-development.md

 # Developing ASP.NET Core Applications with Docker over HTTPS

 ASP.NET Core 2.1 uses [HTTPS by default](https://docs.microsoft.com/aspnet/core/security/enforcing-ssl).
-[HTTPS](https://en.wikipedia.org/wiki/HTTPS) relies on [certificates](https://en.wikipedia.org/wiki/Public_key_certificate) for trust, identity and encryption.
+[HTTPS](https://en.wikipedia.org/wiki/HTTPS) relies on [certificates](https://en.wikipedia.org/wiki/Public_key_certificate) for trust, identity, and encryption.

 This document demonstrates how to develop ASP.NET Core applications with HTTPS in Docker containers.
 It is recommended to try the [ASP.NET Core Docker Sample](README.md) first, which is simpler because the container only exposes HTTP.
 The more basic will help you validate that you have the sample working correctly before adding the complication of certificates.